J-SinwooLee/Azure-SIEM-Honeypot/README.md

 "IMPORTANT"

 Username and password will be used for RDP to remotely login in to VM.
 If the password is too easy then attackers can possiblly brute force themselves in.
 Be adivsed to create password with this in mind.
 Once, everything is setup.
-Click "Next"
+Click "Next" and get to "Networking" tab.

 <img src="5.png">